History of Los Angeles International Airport: 2005–present: Second major expansion

 In late 2005, newly elected Mayor Antonio Villaraigosa was able to reach a compromise, allowing some modernization to go forward while encouraging future growth among other facilities in the region.

 It is illegal to limit the number of passengers that use an airport, but in December 2005 the city agreed to limit the passenger gates to 163.
 Once passenger usage hits 75 million, a maximum of two gates a year for up to five years will be closed, intending to limit growth to 79 million passengers a year.
 In exchange civil lawsuits were abandoned, to allow the city to complete badly needed improvements to the airport.

 In 2008, plans were unveiled for a $4.11 billion renovation and improvement program to expand and rehabilitate the Tom Bradley International Terminal to accommodate the next generation of larger aircraft, as well as handle the growing number of flights to and from the Southern California region, and to develop the Central Terminal Area (CTA) of the airport to include streamlined passenger processing, public transportation and updated central utility plants.

 All of the terminals are being refurbished.
-Outside of the terminal area, the LAX West Intermodal Transportation Facility with 4,300 parking spaces opened in 2021 replacing the former Lot C. A new LAX/Metro Transit Center and a LAX Consolidated Rent-A-Car Facility (ConRAC) are being built.
-All will be connected to the terminal area by the LAX Automated People Mover.
+Outside of the terminal area, the LAX West Intermodal Transportation Facility with 4,300 parking spaces opened in 2021 replacing the former Lot C. A new LAX/Metro Transit Center and an LAX Rental Car Center (RCC) was built.
+All will be connected to the terminal area by SkyLink.
 In the near future, airport managers plan to build two more terminals (0 and 9).
 All together, these projects are expected to cost of $14 billion and bring LAX's total gates from 146 to 182.